 Before we start, you should check whether your foreign driving licence is valid in the UK.
 Some international licences are accepted in the UK, with specific terms and conditions.
 For example, EU licence holders can keep using their EU licence to drive in the UK until they're 70.
 Find more information here.

 If your licence isn’t valid and needs to be changed to a UK equivalent ASAP, the rest of this blog is here to help.
 Just follow these 5 steps to get your UK driving licence:

 1. Check whether you meet the legal requirements 🟢

-In order to drive in the UK, you need to be over the age of 17, and have a valid licence to drive motorised vehicles on any public roads.
-You should also be able to read a licence plate from 20 metres away.
-Only residents can apply for a UK driving licence, so foreign nationals are required to prove they've been living in the country 185 days within the past 12 months.
+To drive in the UK, you need to be over the age of 17, and have a valid licence to drive a car on any public roads.
+You should also be able to read a licence plate from 20 metres away 👀

 2. Apply for a provisional licence

 You can apply for a provisional licence on the DVLA website.
 It costs £34 to do it online.

 You’ll be asked to share your basic identity and contact details, as well as your addresses for the past 3 years.
 Throughout the process, you’ll have the option to enter your National Insurance Number (NIN) which will help speed up the ID verification process.

 When it comes to verifying your identity, timing is essential.
 Unless you own a British biometric passport, you’ll need to send your original identity documents physically to the DVLA office in Swansea, along with a passport-style photograph and a return envelope.
 The quicker you send off these physical documents, the quicker you’ll get your licence.